 You can check our latest article on Best led lights for grow tent.

 In fact, with proper regulation, you can mimic the sun rays and boost your plants’ growth cycle.

-Choosing the Right Light For Your Grow Tent.
+How to Choose the Right Light For Your Grow Tent

 This will also vary depending on what size the plant is in the growth cycle.
 There is also the subject of how high your light setup is going to be.

 Usually, a 30-50 watts bulb is capable of providing one square foot of light.

 So if your plants are occupying a space of 3 foot by 3 foot, then your area is 3×3 = 9 square feet.

 Given how high the light is going to be placed, you can safely assume 40 watts will cover per square foot.
 Therefore you will need 40×9 = 360 watts.

 Watts don’t really tell the intensity of the light, but you can gain a certain accuracy level with this formula.

 However, if you have a high budget and aim for high-tier LED lights, keep in mind that they have an even spread and high intensity in low watts, which means 20-35 watts bulb can provide light to per square foot of area.